systemdesignzallow/gosackDocumentation/journal.md

 * Got basic querying working through nodejs.
 * Have service working with MariaDB backend.
 * Rebuilt data with address field due to mistake in generation.
-* Looking at artillery for stress testing
+* Looking at artillery for stress testing.

 ## 7/26/19